intrahealth/synthea-hiv/README.md

 # Synthea-HIV

-This is a worked example of generating Synthea longitudinal medical records for a fake population.
-The difference between this and ordinary Synthea is that HIV positivity has a higher prevalence and longer mortality to facilitate testing clinical quality measures, addition to having random DHIS2 org units attached as identifiers.
-If you don't know what DHIS is and don't work in HIV-related public health programs, this repo probably isn't for you.
+This is a worked example of generating [Synthea](https://github.com/synthetichealth/synthea) longitudinal medical records for a fake population.
+The difference between this and ordinary Synthea is that HIV positivity has a higher prevalence and longer mortality to facilitate testing clinical quality measures, in addition to having random DHIS2 org units attached as identifiers.
+If you don't know what DHISs is and don't work in HIV-related public health programs, this repo probably isn't for you.
 But, the shell scripts may be interesting. :)

 ## How to Use

-* Downlaod the already prepared records at:
+* Downlaod the already prepared records under releases and unzip.
+Warning: the files unzip to around 1.2GB.
-* Change directory into where you unzipped it.
 * POST the files to your favorite FHIR server.
+There's an example script `_load_from_zip.sh`.
+The `preparedsynthea.json` file contains the modified organization resources and is loaded first.
+Then the practitioner file, then the patients.

 ## Development